 Meanwhile, “Gray State” crowdfunding flowed and pressure mounted on David to deliver.
 But, no matter how hard he tried or how many friends helped him with it, he didn’t have the ability to translate the concept into a story/script.
 He could talk the talk, but he couldn’t walk the walk.
 He felt painted into a corner.
 A suicide, if there was one, was much more about personal failure, than dark troubling subjects.

 Filled with self-doubt and fearing that he would be exposed as a fraud, he revealed the truth to his wife and proposed a new “Romeo & Juliet”/”Sid & Nancy” ending to the story.
 They would die heroes — martyrs to the cause of freedom, victims of “Islamic terror” — rather than live out their lives as faux truthers and film industry frauds.
 (They were probably too young and naive to realize that the Internet is a swamp of faux truthers and just about everything related to the film industry involves some sort of fraud.)

-The prospect that the family was driven to madness by electronic gangstalking is possible and does happen.
-His journal’s might provide clues, but par for the course a complete version is not available.
-These quotes however were provided by the controllers, “I’m expecting to wake up somebody else,” he wrote.
-“Vast personality changes are happening too fast to write about every day.”
-And: “I am being prepped for some slide into oblivion or destiny.”
+The prospect that the family was driven to madness by electronic gang stalking is possible and does happen.
+His journals might provide clues but, par for the course, a complete version is not available.
+These quotes, however, were provided by the controllers: “I’m expecting to wake up somebody else”; “vast personality changes are happening too fast to write about every day”; and “I am being prepped for some slide into oblivion or destiny.”

-There is also too much vocalizing from those who put in no effort or work into research, examination or carefully reading articles such as this one.
-We should unite in the effort to seek truth and report it and respect those with common goals, even if or when we don’t share exact opinions.
+There is also too much opinion vocalizing from those who put in no effort or work into research, examination or carefully reading articles such as this one.
+We should unite in the effort to seek truth and report it, and respect those with common goals, even if or when we don’t share the exact same opinions.